Hankyoreh Democratic Party: History

 The party was formed in 1988 as the alternative for 2 main oppositions ― Reunification Democratic Party and Peace Democratic Party.
 The original name was National Democratic Party, but changed as "sounds like an extremist".
 Most of members were the crucial figure of the League of National Democratic Youth and Students in 1970s.

 The formation took on 17 February 1988, and officially on 29 March.
 Ye Chun-ho was elected as the Permanent President.

 The party participated in 1988 election.
 Nevertheless, all candidates from party leadership i.e. Ye Chun-ho, Cho Soon-hyung, Goh Young-gu, Yoo In-tae, and so on were lost.
-Park Hyung-oh, who ran for Shinan, was the sole elected representative due to the political ban of Han Hwa-gap (Peace Democratic Party aka PDP).
+Park Hyung-oh, who ran for Shinan, was the sole elected representative due to the political ban of Han Hwa-gap (Peace Democratic Party PDP).
 Park subsequently joined PDP due to the pre-agreement, made the party as an extra-parliamentary.

 After a serious defeat in the general election, the majority of its members left the party and formed the Popular Party in 1989, while some other members joined the Democratic Party (known as Little Democrats).
 The party soon couldn't meet up with the minimal requirements as a political party, and was deregistered on 13 March 1991.